eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

   * **Cronos:**
      * **Longjobs queue:** 16

-  Otherwise your job will overpass the maximum multiprocessing grade and this is going to cause a drastic decrease on the performance of your application.
+  Otherwise, your job will overpass the maximum multiprocessing grade and this is going to cause a drastic decrease in the performance of your application.
   To know more about see: :ref:`FAQ <faq-slurm>`

+  As extra information, our setup does not use HTT_ (Hyper-Threading Technology).

 .. note::
-  We highly recommend to use the slurm variable ``$SLURM_CPUS_PER_TASK`` to specify the number of threads that OpenMP is going to work with.
-Most of applications use  the variable ``OMP_NUM_THREADS`` to defined it.
+  We highly recommend using the slurm variable ``$SLURM_CPUS_PER_TASK`` to specify the number of threads that OpenMP is going to work with.
+Most of the applications use  the variable ``OMP_NUM_THREADS`` to defined it.

 MPI jobs
 --------

-MPI jobs are able to launch multiple process on multiple nodes.
+MPI jobs are able to launch multiple processes on multiple nodes.
 There is a lot of possible workflows using MPI, here we are going to explain a basic one.
-Base on this example and modifying its parameters, you can find the configuration for your specific need.
+Based on this example and modifying its parameters, you can find the configuration for your specific need.

 The example was compiled in :ref:`Cronos <about_cronos>` using ``impi`` as follow:

 .. code-block:: bash

-    module load impi
+    $ module load impi
-    impicc hello_world_mpi.c -o mpi_hello_world_apolo
+    $ impicc hello_world_mpi.c -o mpi_hello_world_apolo

 We submit the classic "Hello world" MPI example using 5 processes (``--ntasks=5``), each one on a different machine (``--ntasks-per-node=1``).
-Just to be clear, we are going to use 5 machines and 1 CPU per each, leavening the other CPUs (15, in this specific case) free to be allocated by Slurm to other jobs.
+Just to be clear, we are going to use 5 machines and 1 CPU per each, leaving the other CPUs (15, in this specific case) free to be allocated by Slurm to other jobs.

 .. literalinclude:: src/submit/templates/mpi.sh